Lilah Fear: 2024–2025 season: World, European, and Grand Prix Final bronze

-2025–2026 season
+2025–2026 season: Milano Cortina Olympics, Worlds, Europeans, and Grand Prix Final

-Fear and Gibson opened the 2025-26 season with a win at the 2025 Bolero Cup in September.
+Fear and Gibson opened the season with a win at the 2025 Bolero Cup in September.
 A few weeks later, they took their seventh consecutive ISU Challenger Series gold at 2025 Nebelhorn Trophy.
 The following month, they placed a close second behind the new team of France's Laurence Fournier Beaudry and Guillaume Cizeron at 2025 Grand Prix de France.
 "It's been a decade of amazing memories.
 We've had highs and lows, and it was fun looking through our videos from all this time together," said Fear of their 10-year-partnership.

-Three weeks later, Fear and Gibson won the gold at 2025 NHK Trophy, thus qualifying for the 2025-26 Grand Prix Final.
+Three weeks later, Fear and Gibson won the gold at 2025 NHK Trophy, thus qualifying for the 2025–26 Grand Prix Final.
 The team posted a new personal best in the free dance.
 "We're both very proud of the competitions that we've had so far this season," said Gibson.
 "Just being able to feel more like it's our training that's in the competition has been such a big step up for us this season, and something that we definitely look to build upon for the rest of the season."

+In December, after winning their eighth British national title, Fear and Gibson took their second consecutive Grand Prix Final bronze medal at 2025–26 Grand Prix Final.
+"I think we’re both very proud of how we’ve competed so far," said Gibson.
+"It feels like a great achievement and I’m just really looking forward to getting back to work and our next competitions."
+Shortly following the event, Fear and Gibson were named in the Great Britain team for the 2026 Winter Olympics.

+The following month, Fear and Gibson took the bronze at the 2026 European Championships.
+"Today was not ideal, definitely not what we planned," said Fear after the free dance.
+"So of course we’re really frustrated about that.
+But I’m extremely proud of how we came back after the mistake.
+And we did want to enjoy the rest of it, so we really made sure to flip that switch and take in the amazing opportunity of skating with the whole crowd."